“Fan into Flame” Summer Enrichment ~ June through August 2021

 LHCC will be hosting day-camps on Fridays starting June 18th and running until the end of July.
 We will also be hosting week-long camps at the end of July and the beginning of August.
 This year’s summer programs will focus on nurturing relationships, getting outdoors, unity and having fun.We are providing weekly activities throughout the summer to ensure our students are actively engaged in learning and reading enrichment, so they can return to school feeling energized and ready for another school year.

 We are once again seeking enthusiastic and committed high-school interns, college interns, chaperones and volunteers to participate.

-Camp schedules are full-day, Monday thru Thursday, from approximately 9:00am to 3:30pm.
-Program dates are as follows:
+Camp schedules are full-day, from approximately 8:00am to 4:00pm.

 What we do over the summer:

 Mornings – Character lessons, reading and literacy enrichment (every day of camp), including nutritious breakfast and “home-cooked” lunch

 Afternoons – Field trips to the greenway, outdoor nature trails and excursions with Go University, swimming at the YMCA and various museums, activity centers and sports and swimming facilities, including nutritious snacks and refreshments.
 Excursions to museums and other facilities are restricted during the pandemic.